lukerbs/InferenceUtils/docs/MODEL_PREFLIGHT_INTERNALS.md

 ## Memory Estimation

-Memory estimation calculates the total memory footprint as the sum of **Weights + KV Cache + Overhead**.
+Memory estimation calculates the total memory footprint as the sum of **Weights + KV Cache**.
+A single 85% utilization cap (15% safety buffer) provides sufficient headroom for framework overhead, memory fragmentation, and runtime variability.

 ### Weight Memory